Mission: Impossible – Ghost Protocol: Critical response

-On Rotten Tomatoes, Mission: Impossible – Ghost Protocol has an approval rating of 93% based on 239 reviews and an average rating of 7.70/10.
+On Rotten Tomatoes, Mission: Impossible – Ghost Protocol has an approval rating of 94% based on 253 reviews and an average rating of 7.7/10.
 The critical consensus on Rotten Tomatoes reads: "Stylish, fast-paced, and loaded with gripping set pieces, the fourth Mission: Impossible is big-budget popcorn entertainment that really works."
-Metacritic assigned the film a score of 73 out of 100 based on 47 critics, indicating "generally favorable reviews."
+Metacritic assigned the film a score of 73 out of 100 based on 47 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times gave the film 3.5 out of four stars, saying the film "is a terrific thriller with action sequences that function as a kind of action poetry."
 Stephen Whitty of The Star-Ledger wrote "The eye-candy—from high-tech gadgets to gorgeous people—has only been ratcheted up.
 And so has the excitement."
 He also gave the film 3.5 out of four stars.
 Giving the film three out of four stars, Wesley Morris of The Boston Globe said "In its way, the movie has old-Hollywood elegance.
 The scope and sets are vast, tall, and cavernous, but Bird scales down for spatial intimacy."

 Philippa Hawker of The Sydney Morning Herald gave the film three stars out of five and said it is "ludicrously improbable, but also quite fun."
 Owen Gleiberman of Entertainment Weekly opined that the movie "brims with scenes that are exciting and amazing at the same time; they're brought off with such casual aplomb that they're funny, too. ...
 Ghost Protocol is fast and explosive, but it's also a supremely clever sleight-of-hand thriller.
 Brad Bird, the animation wizard, ... showing an animator's miraculously precise use of visual space, has a playful, screw-tightening ingenuity all his own."
 Roger Moore of The Charlotte Observer gave the film three out of four stars; said "Brad Bird passes his audition for a career as a live-action director.
 And Ghost Protocol more than makes its bones as an argument for why Tom Cruise should continue in this role as long as his knees, and his nerves, hold up."

-IndieWire ranked it as one of the best action movies of the 21st century.

 Accolades

 Sequel

-In December 2011, Pegg suggested that he and Cruise were interested in returning for a fifth Mission: Impossible film.
-Paramount was also reportedly interested in fast-tracking a fifth film due to the fourth film's success.
-Bird had stated that he probably would not return to direct a fifth film, but Tom Cruise had been confirmed to return.
-It was revealed in August 2013 that Christopher McQuarrie would be the director of Mission: Impossible 5.
-Principal photography began in February 2014 in London.
-Paramount Pictures released the film on July 31, 2015.
-The plot centers around Hunt's IMF team in conflict with "the Syndicate", an international criminal organization first mentioned at the end of Ghost Protocol.
+Ghost Protocol was followed by Rogue Nation (2015).
+It achieved similar financial and critical success as Ghost Protocol.
+A sixth film, Fallout, was released in 2018, receiving critical praise and surpassing the box-office take of Ghost Protocol.